 Lesions on the tongue can vary in color, from white to yellowish-white to gray.
 You might not notice lesions at all, but your tongue may be red and inflamed.
 This usually occurs during an acute psoriasis flare-up.

-For some people, there are no other symptoms, which makes it easy to be overlooked.
+For some people, there are no other symptoms, which makes it easily overlooked.
 For others, pain and inflammation can make it hard to chew and swallow.

 The cause of psoriasis isn’t known, but there’s a genetic link.
-That doesn’t mean you’ll necessarily get it if others in your family have it.
-But it does mean you have a bit more risk of developing psoriasis than most people.
+That doesn’t mean you’ll get it if others in your family have it, but it does mean you have a slightly higher risk for developing psoriasis than most people.

-Psoriasis also involves a faulty immune system response.
-In some people, flare-ups seem to be tied to particular triggers, such as emotional stress, illness, or injury.
+Psoriasis also involves an over reactive immune system response.
+In some people, flare-ups seem to be caused by specific triggers, such as emotional stress, illness, or injury.

 It’s a fairly common condition.
-According to the American Academy of Dermatology (AAD), about 7.5 million people in the United States are living with psoriasis.
-It can happen at any age, but it’s most likely to be diagnosed when you’re between the ages of 15 and 30.
+According to the National Psoriasis Foundation, more than 8 million people in the United States are living with psoriasis.
+It can develop at any age.
+It’s most likely to be diagnosed when you’re between the ages of 15 and 30.

 Psoriasis can show up in any part of your body.
-Doctors aren’t sure why it flares up in the mouth or tongue in some people, but it is a very uncommon location.
+Doctors aren’t sure why it flares up in the mouth or tongue in some people, but it’s a very uncommon location.